rcabeza/R-scripts-for-Competitive-Cities-Data-Manipulation/README.md

 # R-scripts-for-Competitive-Cities-Data-Manipulation

-These files include the primary code to manipulate the JSON data on startups, founders, and investors data from Angel List.
+These files include the code to manipulate the data on startups, founders, and investors data from Angel List.
+The data was in JSON format and I used tidyjson to convert the data into data frames consequentlty into .csv files.